johndistasio/signals/README.md

 The websocket connection maintains the client's presence on a call.
 The server will send a websocket `PING` on a configurable interval.
 If the client responds with a `PONG` then the server will renew their session for the call.

-The server will close the connection if the client's session cannot be renewed.
+The server will close the connection if the client's session cannot be renewed for any reason.

 #### `POST /signal`